michidk/Unity-Script-Collection/README.md

 A collection of useful & **free** unity scripts / library's / plugins and extensions.

 If you have a resource which is not listed here, make a pull request or open an issue!
-Please report broken or outdated assets and spelling mistakes.
+Please report broken links, outdated assets and spelling mistakes.
 The links are in no particular order.

 Navigation: